HTTPS on Pantheon's Global CDN

-The icon within the Domains / HTTPS page indicates that the domain has not been properly routed to Pantheon.
-The following actions are required:
+The icon within the Domains / HTTPS page indicates that the domain has not been correctly routed to Pantheon.
+Complete the steps below before you provision your HTTPS.

 Note